kinatechBro/vijufamily/README.md

 <tr>
 <td width="50%">

-Welcome to **Viju Family** - a premium beverage and dairy products company that has been delivering exceptional quality since 1999.
+Welcome to **Viju Family** - a premium beverage and dairy products company that has been delivering exceptional quality.
 Our modern, responsive web application showcases our rich heritage while providing customers with an intuitive platform to explore our products, learn about our activities, and connect with our community.

 </td>
 <td width="50%">